 The last six years have been devoted to extensive preparatory work, and much progress has been made and documented.

 Beyond these major advances, Michelin remains fully aware of the difficulties that a project of this scale must face in Indonesia, where the natural rubber value chain is extremely complex and fragmented.

 Despite these significant challenges, RLU is committed to generating positive impact and making continuous efforts in all areas: commercial, ESG (1), responsible conflict resolution, human-wildlife conflict mitigation, implementation of community partnership programs.

-By participating in this project, Michelin aims to foster responsible land management, promote best agricultural and labour practices, and support the development of local communities.
+Through this project, Michelin aims to foster responsible land management, promote best agricultural and labour practices, and support the development of local communities.
 The Group remains more than ever committed to developing an exemplary plantation model that integrates economic performance, social dimension and environmental protection while allowing for continuous progress to transform the Indonesian industry.